Breeder's Next Litter Waitlist Form

 By week four, major organs have formed, while bones have started replacing cartilage throughout the body.
 Most of the skeleton structure is solid by week five.
 Additionally, fur has started growing along the back, while whiskers sprout around the muzzle area.

-6 to 8 week puppy
+6 to 8 week Embryo Puppy

 Weeks 6 to 8